 What to Expect

-WHAT SORT OF ACTIVITIES ARE ALCOHOL AND DRUG PEER EDUCATORS INVOLVED WITH?
+WHAT SORT OF ACTIVITIES ARE ALCOHOL, Tobacco, AND Other DRUG PEER EDUCATORS INVOLVED

-- Alcohol and Drug Peer Educators (Also known as TAPP peer educators) are expected to
+- Alcohol, Tobacco, and Other Drug Peer Educators (Also known as ATOD peer educators)

 - Risk-Reduction Seminars: Weekly Wednesday class for low-level campus alcohol and marijuana